 When trained on large ecommerce data sets and used in tandem with first-party clickstream data as context, transformers allow ecommerce companies to understand shopper intent on a deeper level, while also ranking products in a way that’s more attractive to the individual user and optimized for business KPIs.

-Thanks to capabilities such as these, transformers and the larger field of Generative AI — of which transformers are a part — have given rise to a new paradigm in ecommerce product discovery: where shoppers can express complex needs (no need to search in terse language, just using keywords) and receive instant, spot-on recommendations.
+Thanks to capabilities such as these, transformers and the larger field of Generative AI in ecommerce — of which transformers are a part — have given rise to a new paradigm in ecommerce product discovery: where shoppers can express complex needs (no need to search in terse language, just using keywords) and receive instant, spot-on recommendations.

 Constructor’s AI Shopping Assistant (ASA)